HL7/livd/src/pagecontent/general.md

 Clarify that this is only using FHIR definitions, but does not depend on FHIR based APIs, RESTful services, SMART, or any other particular implementation.

-### Security

-Considering the initial transport methods expected to be deployed for the LIVD materials, specific security considerations are out of scope.
-However, once there is sufficient interest in deploying service based APIs, it is anticipated that this will be addressed in a future version of the IG.

 ### Underlying technologies